 - If serving right away, add the Sparkling Apple juice directly to the pitcher of sangria.
 If serving as singles, hold off adding the Sparkling Apple to the pitcher and instead, top off each glass individually.

 - The cinnamon comes through more so after at least 8 hours of refrigerator time, even more on the second day.
 So if you have time, make this at least 12-18 hours in advance.

 - Due to the sugar content of this recipe, the apples stay crisp and hold their creamy white color for at least 8 hours – so don’t worry about that!
 Their flavor improves with time too!

 More Holiday Cocktails

 Sparkling Apple Bourbon Sangria

-In a pitcher or large jar, add the chardonnay, bourbon, maple syrup, cinnamon sticks, ginger and apples.
+- In a pitcher or large jar, add the chardonnay, bourbon, 2 tablespoons maple syrup, cinnamon sticks, ginger and apples.
 Stir to incorporate flavors.
 Cover and chill for at least two hours or up to 24 hours.
-Just before serving, pour the sparkling apple juice in the pitcher or individually to top off low ball, ice filled glasses.
+Just before serving pour the sparkling apple juice in the pitcher, taste for sweetness and add maple syrup if desired.